swisstopo/topo-satromo/README.md

 ```
 pip install -r requirements.txt
 ```
-3.Make sure you have Python 3.x and pip installed on your system.
+3. Make sure you have Python 3.x and pip installed on your system.

 [Optional] If you are using a virtual environment, activate it:
 ```